etleader/learngit/readme.txt

-creating a new branch is quick and simple new new new new new new dev dev dev dev dev dev ok ok ok ok ok ok ok
+creating a new branch is quick and simple new new new new new new dev dev dev dev dev dev ok ok ok ok ok ok ok cat cat cat cat